tracel-ai/burn/crates/burn-cube/README.md

 <br />

 _A cube is composed of units, so a 3x3x3 cube has 27 units that can be accessed by their positions along the x, y, and z axes.
-Similarly, an hyper-cube is composed of cubes, just as a cube is composed of units.
+Similarly, a hyper-cube is composed of cubes, just as a cube is composed of units.
 Each cube in the hyper-cube can be accessed by its position relative to the hyper-cube along the x, y, and z axes.
-Hence, an hyper-cube of 3x3x3 will have 27 cubes.
+Hence, a hyper-cube of 3x3x3 will have 27 cubes.
 In this example, the total number of working units would be 27 x 27 = 729._

 <details>
-<summary>Topology Equivalent 👇</summary>
+<summary>Topology Equivalence 👇</summary>
 <br />

 Since all topology variables are constant within the kernel entry point, we chose to use the Rust constant syntax with capital letters.